zanata/zanata-spa/app/redux-app/README.md

 The reducer functions are pure functions that take the current state and an action object (which just has an action type and some other data).
-Their job is to return a new state object based on the action.
+Their job is to return a new state object based on the action (and a default state when no state existed yet).

 Our top-level reducer function is made using `combineReducers()`, which separates the handling of different slices of state (e.g. state.phrase is handled by the